meltoner/agrofelis/components/connectivity/readme.md

 	apt-get autoremove
 	apt-get dist-upgrade

-Using the following commands two handy tools, one for monitoring the hardware resource of the computer and the second for multiplexing multiple command terminals, can be installed using the following command.
+Two handy tools, one for monitoring the hardware resource of the computer and the second for multiplexing multiple command terminals, can be installed using the following command.

 	apt-get install htop screen

-Once the Jetson nano has been connected into the network the monitor, keyboard and mouse and be removed and the computer can be operated using and ssh terminal.
-Although not crucial, the computer can also be setup-ed to stream its monitor using the VNC open source software by issuing the following commands.
+Once the Jetson Nano has been connected into the network, the monitor, keyboard and mouse can be removed and the computer can be operated using and ssh terminal.
+Although not crucial, the computer can also be set up to stream its monitor using the VNC open source software by issuing the following commands.

 	mkdir -p ~/.config/autostart
 	cp /usr/share/applications/vino-server.desktop ~/.config/autostart/.